MY ROLE

 Uncertain whether the content classification should be based on benefit redemption location or attraction scale?

 Our client’s feedback prompted our design team to revisit and refine the information architecture of the hub page.
-A thorough evaluation of membership benefits is essential to ensure a more comprehensive and strategic approach
+A thorough evaluation of membership benefits is essential to ensure a more comprehensive and strategic approach.

 Attraction: Assessing the scale of benefits and their appeal to users.